How to manage insomnia during pregnancy?

 Why does pregnancy cause insomnia?

-Early pregnancy: 1st trimester
+Early pregnancy: the 1st trimester

 The first trimester of pregnancy is the period during which the pregnant woman's body undergoes its first physical changes, and above all, major hormonal fluctuations.
 Estrogen and progesterone are boiling over, bringing with them a whole host of related symptoms, including night-time awakenings and difficulty falling asleep.
-What's more, if you're prone to late-afternoonnausea, it can interfere with falling asleep, as can waking nausea, which can stop you dead in your tracks!
+What's more, if you're prone to late-afternoonnausea, it can interfere with your ability to fall asleep, as can waking nausea, which can stop you dead in your tracks!
 In fact, insomnia is most common during the 1st trimester.

 Mid-pregnancy: the 2nd trimester

-Late pregnancy: the 3rd trimester
+At the end of pregnancy: the 3rd trimester

-At the end of pregnancy, sleep disorders are back with a vengeance in many pregnant women!
+At the end of pregnancy, sleep disorders are back with a vengeance for many pregnant women!
 The cause?
 Gastroesophageal reflux disease (GERD), which affects a number of women at the end of pregnancy.
 The uterus is at its maximum size, and its volume presses on the stomach, making digestion difficult and causing these unpleasant refluxes.
 Not forgetting, of course, the incessant need to urinate, which doesn't make for a peaceful night's sleep!
-As for body changes, they can be all the more troublesome when it comes to finding the ideal sleeping position.
+As for body changes, they can be all the more disturbing when it comes to finding the ideal sleeping position.

 What are the symptoms of insomnia during pregnancy?